Pluteus cervinus Fawn Pluteus Shipley Country Park,

 5-6 cm.
 Solitary, or in very small groups in very dark copse on

 dead trunk of broad-leaved tree.
-Awaiting identification
+Not identified

 University Park, Nottingham, Nottinghamshire, (May 2008)